Suzuki: American Suzuki Motor Corp.

-American Suzuki headquarters is in Brea, California.
+American Suzuki headquarters was in Brea, California.
 The company announced in November 2012 that it would stop selling cars in the United States.

 Through an agreement with General Motors, Suzuki began selling a version of their Suzuki Cultus in the United States as the Chevrolet Sprint in 1985.
 This model was initially sold as a 3-door hatchback and would be Chevrolet's smallest model.

 The Samurai was also introduced in 1985 for the 1986 model year and was the first car introduced to the United States by the newly created American Suzuki Corp.
 No other Japanese company sold more cars in the United States in its first year than Suzuki.
 The Samurai was available as a convertible or hardtop and the company slogan was Never a Dull Moment.
 The Samurai was successful until Consumer Reports alleged the Samurai of being susceptible to roll over in a 1988 test.
 This led to a much publicized 1996 lawsuit, not settled until 2004.

 In 1989, American Suzuki introduced the Swift which was the 2nd generation Suzuki Cultus.
 The Swift was available as a GTi and GLX hatchback with a 4-door sedan following in 1990.
 A new small SUV called the Sidekick was also introduced in 1989.
 1991 saw the introduction of the 4-door Suzuki Sidekick, the first 4-door mini-SUV in North America.
 The Swift and Sidekick were cousins to GM's Geo Metro and Geo Tracker and were mostly produced in Ingersoll, Ontario, Canada by Suzuki and GM's joint venture, CAMI.
 The Swift GT/GTi and 4-door models were imported from Japan.
 Negative evaluations from Consumer Reports of the Suzuki Samurai led to some temporary setbacks at American Suzuki as annual sales in the following years dropped to below 20,000 units.

 In 1995, American Suzuki introduced the Esteem and redesigned the Swift.
 The Swift GT was dropped and this version Swift was specific only to North America where it was built at CAMI.
 These models were the first Suzuki vehicles to be marketed in North America with dual front airbags.
 A station wagon version of the Esteem was introduced in 1996.
 Worldwide Suzuki production reached more than 975,000 cars this year.

-Also in 1996, American Suzuki released the 2-door SUV X-90 and a revised Sidekick Sport model with dual airbags, a 95 hp 1.6 liter engine, 15 inch wheels.
+Also in 1996, American Suzuki released the 2-door SUV X-90 and a revised Sidekick Sport model with dual airbags, a 95 hp 1.6 litre engine, 15 inch wheels.
 The Sidekick was replaced by the Vitara and the Grand Vitara for 1999.
 The Grand Vitara would be Suzuki's first model with a V6-cylinder engine and available 4-wheel ABS brakes.